VivekSingh571/VivekSingh571/README.md

 - 👋 Hi, I’m @VivekSingh571
 - 👀 I’m interested in AI and its development.
-- 🌱 I’m a student of B.Tech.
-CSE.
+- 🌱 I'm a full stack developer experienced in react, next.js, node.js, laravel, sql
 - 💞️ I’m looking to work on internships and part-time jobs.
 - 📫 How to reach me ...
 Mail me at vivekvicky103@gmail.com